NeilKleistGao/sftd/docs/lexical.md

 # Lexical Document
 ## Keywords
-- part
+- when
-- event
+- dialogue
 - select
 - if
 - else
 - goto
-- insert
-- character
-- default
-- state
-- effect
-- on
+- use
 - in
 - null
 - and